 The counters in your laboratory need to be customized for you workload.
 Dealing with caustic chemicals?
 Sterile environments?
 Whatever your lab requires, PSA Laboratory Furniture has the right countertop materials to suit your needs.
 When selecting laboratory countertops to pair with your casework, there are several important considerations to keep in mind:

 While most laboratories will only need to make one countertop material selection, PSA Laboratory Furniture offers the flexibility to choose combined materials for unique laboratory applications.
-We’ll help you determine the best countertop material to provide the performance and aesthetic you need for your laboratory.
+Our experts will help you determine the best countertop material to provide the performance and aesthetic you need for your laboratory.

 Epoxy resin is a solid countertop material combining epoxy, silica hardener and filler materials in an oven-cured process.
 The curing process chemically binds the countertop materials throughout, creating a surface with outstanding durability and unparalleled chemical resistance.

 Epoxy resin countertops are very popular for laboratories in nearly every discipline.
 They can be found in schools, healthcare facilities, government centers, and research laboratories.
 These tops resist heat, moisture and bacteria exceptionally well at a very moderate price point.

 Phenolic resin countertops are built for long-term performance in the laboratory.
 Craft paper is layered and impregnated with phenolic resin, then thermofused under pressure to create an exceptionally durable surface, thoroughly resistant to chemicals, moisture and bacteria.
 Phenolic resin countertop costs are comparable to epoxy resin surfaces.

 While black, 1”-thick phenolic resin surfaces are the most popular, PSA offers a variety of colors and thicknesses to fit your lab.

 High-pressure plastic laminate laboratory countertops are versatile and economical.
 Laminate countertops are produced by applying a layer of plastic to a solid core using high pressure and temperature.
 The properties of the plastic layer vary and PSA has different varieties of laminate countertops available (see "Additional Surface Material Options" below).

 Plastic laminates are among our least expensive surface options, but may not be appropriate for all laboratory conditions.